Trade Stock Indices

 2% is $ 200

-2. Setting Stop Loss Indices Orders using Support and Resistance Levels
+2. Setting Stop Loss Stock Indices Orders using Support and Resistance Areas

 Another way of setting indices stop loss stock indices orders is to use supports and resistance levels, on the stock indices charts.

-Given that stop loss indices orders tend to congregate at key points, when one of these levels is touched by the indices price, other stock indices orders are set off.
+Given that stop-loss orders tend to congregate at key points, when one of these levels is touched by the indices trading price, other stock indices orders are set off.
 Stop loss orders tend to accumulate just above or below the resistance or support levels, respectively.

-A resistance or a support level should act like a barrier for the stock indices price movement, this is why they are used to set stop losses, if this barrier is broken the stock indices price movement can go towards the opposite direction of the original indices trade, but if this barriers (support and resistance levels) are not broken the stock indices price will continue moving in the intended direction.
+A resistance or a support area should act like a barrier for the stock indices trading price movement, this is why they are used to set stop losses, if this barrier is broken the stock indices trading price movement can go toward the opposite direction of the original indices trade, but if this barriers (support & resistance levels) are not broken the stock indices trading price will continue heading in intended direction.

 Stop Loss Indices Order Level Setting using Resistance Level

-Setting stop loss indices order above the resistance level in Indices Trading
+Setting stop loss order above the resistance level in Indices Trading

 Stop Loss Indices Order Level using Support Level

-Setting stop loss indices order below the Support Level in Indices Trading - Stock Indices Trading Choose Stop Loss Stock Indices Order
+Setting stop loss order below the Support Level in Indices Trading

-Setting stop loss indices order below the Support Level
+Setting stop loss order below the Support Level

 3. Indices Trend Lines

-A indices trend line can be used to set stop losses where the stop loss stock indices order is set just below the indices trend line.
-As long as the indices trend line holds the indices trader will be able to continue making profits while at the same time set this stop loss stock indices order that will lock his profit once the indices trend line is broken.
+A indices trendline can be used to set stop losses where the stop-loss stock indices order is set just below the trend line.
+As long as the trend line holds the trader will be able to continue making profits while at the same time set this stop-loss stock indices order which will lock his profit once the trend line is broken.

-Setting stop loss indices order below the indices trend line in Indices Trading - Index Trading Choose Stop Loss Index Order - Trading Choose Stop Loss Order Level?
+Setting stop loss order below the trend line in Indices Trading - Index Trading Choose Stop Loss Index Order

-Example of where to set this stop loss indices order using indices trend lines.
+Examples of where to set this stop loss order using indices trend lines.

 Broker